yumitdemir/Inventory-Management-System/README.md

 Tour of the project [https://youtu.be/_rARWnbeYuI](https://www.youtube.com/watch?v=_rARWnbeYuI)

-This is a product management website created using ASP.NET MVC, Entity Framework, and Microsoft SQL.
-It includes a table of products, suppliers, and categories, and allows users to edit, delete, and search for products.
-The website uses server-side paging and ValidationAttributes to enhance functionality and ensure data validation.
-It also employs repositories to facilitate data management.
-In addition, I've used Chart.js to display a graph for visualizing product data.
+This is a product management website built with ASP.NET MVC, Entity Framework, and Microsoft SQL.
+It features a product table with editing, deletion, and search capabilities.
+The website uses server-side paging and ValidationAttributes to improve functionality and ensure data validation, and repositories for efficient data management.
+Additionally, Chart.js is utilized to create a graphical representation of product data.

 ![11](https://user-images.githubusercontent.com/108368506/221858926-fa9d6ad7-7a37-4be7-9935-408b94b4b033.PNG)